sarat9/awesome-ai-saas/README.md

 ## Analysts Data Analysis
 - [akkio](https://www.akkio.com/) - Predictive AI for Analysts.
 Give your operations a competitive edge with rapid insights and effortless forecasts.
 No coding required.

+## Real Estate
+- [Imgcreator AI](https://imgcreator.ai/) - Upload a photo of your space,let AI remodel your dream room in seconds

 ## Dating & Social
 - [Rizz GPT](https://www.rizzgpt.app/) - Dating, Act like an AI character.
 Improve your rizz.